lisphacker/toptal_calc/README.md

 * Reflex-frp (for web version) (https://github.com/reflex-frp/reflex-platform)

 ## Building command line version
-Change to the root folder for the project and run the following command:
+Change to the root directory for the project and run the following command:

 ```$ stack setup```